What is a Dump Return?

 What is a "Dump Return" or a Dumpster Return?

-I need my Dumpster Dumped or Emptied and Brought Back to Me
+I Need My Dumpster Dumped or Emptied and Brought Back to Me

 A Dump Return or Dumpster Return is when you receive the same exact dumpster you rented brought back to you again (same size and container you rented in the first place).
-If you have more debris than the roll off container will hold during the first initial rental cycle and need the container brought back to your job site or residence after it is emptied at the landfill, this is considered a ‘dump return’.
+If you have more debris than the roll-off container will hold during the first initial rental cycle and need the container brought back to your job site or residence after it is emptied at the landfill, this is considered a ‘dump return’.
 All dumpster companies begin the billing cycle over again (as if you’ve initially rented a new dumpster) - even if you haven’t used the full rental term (time allotted for the rental cycle).

-For instance, when Express delivers an empty roll off to you (the empty container is either coming from our yard or from the land fill).
+For instance, when Express delivers an empty roll-off to you (the empty container is either coming from our yard or from the landfill).
 If one of our drivers is en route at the Sarno landfill, and your delivery is in Palm Bay, Florida 32905 travel time is roughly 18 minutes (or 13 miles).
-The overhead for the initial delivery involves: fuel (which is expensive, since it’s diesel fuel), insurance (for the roll off truck, property, and liability), our driver’s time (hourly wage, workman’s compensation, etc.),equipment wear and tear (including repairs and maintenance), licensing, advertising, as well as other types of overhead.
-After the dumpster is delivered and filled, we haul the contents we picked up to the local landfill (usually the closest one to your job site, unless it contains pressure treated wood - this must be disposed of at the Cocoa Landfill).
+The overhead for the initial delivery involves fuel (which is expensive, since it’s diesel fuel), insurance (for the roll-off truck, property, and liability), our driver’s time (hourly wage, workman’s compensation, etc.), equipment wear and tear (including repairs and maintenance), licensing, advertising, as well as other types of overhead.
+After the dumpster is delivered and filled, we haul the contents we picked up to the local landfill (usually the closest one to your job site, unless it contains pressure-treated wood - this must be disposed of at the Cocoa Landfill).
 Therefore, the overhead involving the actual dumpster service (hauling aspect) is the primary factor when renting a dumpster from Express Roll Off, or any other dumpster company.
-Obviously if you try to ‘camp on the can’ (keep your roll off for a far longer amount of time than allowed), we must charge for the overage in days that you had the dumpster.
+Obviously, if you try to ‘camp on the can’ (keep your roll off for a far longer amount of time than allowed), we must charge for the overage in days that you had the dumpster.
 However, this is not as costly to us as the transport portion of the services we offer.

-How can you avoid Dump Returns?
+How Can You Avoid Dump Returns?

 If you’re a contractor working on a larger scale project and have 100 cubic yards of debris to dispose of or more, a dump return simply cannot be avoided.
-In the contracting world, this is simply the nature of the beast, and the cost for such multiple disposals have already been factored in when the construction company bid on the project.
+In the contracting world, this is simply the nature of the beast, and the cost for such multiple disposals has already been factored in when the construction company bid on the project.

 However, if you’re a homeowner and trying to save money on dumpster rental, renting the smallest size container is usually not the cheapest way to go.
 Why?
 I’ll do the math for you to demonstrate below.